George Hull Centre for Children and Families

 Founded in 1985, George Hull Centre for Children and Families offers mental health services to families in Toronto and Etobicoke, working to reduce suffering, provide hope, and enhance quality of life.
 George Hull Centre (GHC) reports that 70% of adults with mental health issues started experiencing them before the age of 18.
 The charity also reports that of Ontario children aged 2-5 years, 17% display behavioural signs which are symptoms of mental health problems.
 George Hull Centre offers mental health services to treat illness and uses programming to protect mental health before illnesses arise.

 GHC's Community Clinic assesses and treats the families of children with behavioural, emotional, or developmental difficulties.
 In F2018, the clinic served 749 individuals in individual treatment and 362 in group treatment.
-With the Day Treatment Program, a team from George Hull Centre works with youth having difficulties in local schools.
-The students are provided with a healthy learning environment where they can develop necessary social and communication skills.
+A team from George Hull Centre's Day Treatment Program works in local schools with youth who have difficulties.
+They provide students with a healthy learning environment where they can develop necessary social and communication skills.
 In F2018, 62 elementary and secondary students participated in the Day Treatment Program.

 For youth between the ages of 12 and 18 with complex mental health issues, George Hull Centre operates two residential treatment homes.
-Housing up to 6 girls at Libby’s Place and 8 boys at Boy’s Place, the program aims to improve the relationship between these youth and their families.
-Youth stay for approximately 1-2 years.
+Housing up to six youth at Libby’s Place and eight at Boy’s Place, the program aims to improve the relationship between these youth and their families.
+Residents stay for approximately 1-2 years.

-Results and Impact: Of the 62 Day Treatment Program participants in F2018, 80% (50) reported having been helped academically by the program.
+Of the 62 Day Treatment Program participants in F2018, 80% (50) reported that the program helped them academically.

 Charity Intelligence has consolidated the audited financial statements from George Hull Centre for Children and Families and George Hull Centre Foundation.

-George Hull Centre is a Small charity measured by donations of $900k in F2018.
+George Hull Centre is a small charity measured by donations of $900k in F2018.
 The charity received $9.1m in government funding, representing 86% of total revenues.
 Administrative costs are 4% of revenues and fundraising costs are 18% of donations.
-For every $1 donated, 78 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
-GFC's audited financial statements do not allocate costs by activities, namely spending on programs, administration and fundraising.
+For every dollar donated, 78 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+GHC's audited financial statements do not allocate costs by activities, namely spending on programs, administration and fundraising.

 George Hull Centre has $2.3m in funding reserves which covers almost three months of program costs.